aapujji/Udacity-Neighborhood-Map/README.md

 ## Setup

 1. Downlaod or clone the repository.
-2. Open index.html in your browser
+2. Open index.html in your browser.

 ## Features